Crate openssl

 openssl = { version = "0.10", features = ["vendored"] }

-The vendored copy will not be configured to automatically find the system’s root certificates, but the openssl-probe crate can be used to do that instead.
+The vendored copy will be configured to automatically find a configuration and root certificates at /usr/local/ssl.
+This path can be overridden with an environment variable (see the manual section below).
+Alternatively, the openssl-probe crate can be used to find root certificates at runtime.

 §Automatic